NomicFoundation/hardhat-website/src/content/plugin-development/guides/integration-tests.md

 describe("Fixture test example", () => {
   it("do something", async () => {
     const hre = await createFixtureProjectHRE("base-project");
-    // Do whatever you need with the hre
+    // Assert the behavior of your plugin
   });
 });
 ```

-The `createFixtureProjectHRE` function initializes a new Hardhat Runtime Environment, based on a directory in `packages/plugin/test/fixture-projects`, using its `hardhat.config.ts`, and the directory as the root of the Hardhat project.
+The `createFixtureProjectHRE` function initializes a new Hardhat Runtime Environment based on a directory in `packages/plugin/test/fixture-projects`.
+It uses that directory's `hardhat.config.ts` and treats the directory as the project root.

-### Testing with inline `HardhatUserConfig`s
+## Testing with inline `HardhatUserConfig`s

-While fixture tests are simple, they can be cumbersome to maintain, as your test and its data are spread across multiple files.
+While fixture tests are simple, they can become cumbersome to maintain since your test and its data are spread across multiple files.

-An alternative way to test your plugin is to create an instance of the Hardhat Runtime Environment with an inline `HardhatUserConfig`.
+Alternatively, you can create a Hardhat Runtime Environment with an inline `HardhatUserConfig`.

 This type of test looks something like this: